ShynBui/LegalKnowledgeBot/README.md

 The Legal Knowledge Bot is a powerful tool that provides a user-friendly interface that makes it easy for users to search for and ask questions about the law.

+## Project Functions
+1. Allow users to ask and answer questions about the legal field
+2. Allow users to look up legal terms
+3. Allow users use it to look at the dharma dictionary and filter out the terms contained in the dharma dictionary
+4. Allow users filter terms from paragraphs
+5. Provide a forum for users to ask and answer questions about the law

+The Legal Knowledge Bot is a powerful tool that provides a user-friendly interface that makes it easy for users to search for and ask questions about the law.

 ## Technologies

 -   React: JavaScript library for building user interfaces